Updated September 22, 2020

 One huge benefit of having a foldable smartphone is the additional screen size.
 Rather than taking a normal-sized smartphone screen and folding it in half, most folding devices double the average screen size.

 For example, The Samsung Galaxy Fold was one of the first foldable smartphones to hit the market.
 When folded in half, much like a book, the Galaxy Fold is roughly the same size as the average smartphone.
-When opened, though, it reveals a 7.3” AMOLED Infinity Flex Display, making it the largest Galaxy smartphone screen yet.
+When opened, though, it reveals a 7.3” AMOLED Infinity Flex Display.

 Smartphones aren’t the only devices that have picked up on the folding trend, though.
 Dell is currently working on a tablet with a folding display called the Concept Ori, which will close like a book.
 Though the screen will be approximately the same size as an average laptop (roughly 13”), the folding display makes it more portable and lightweight.